tclindner/hipchat-room-notification-api/README.md

 Type: `string`

-An id that will help HipChat recognise the same card when it is sent multiple times.
+An id that will help HangoutsChat recognise the same card when it is sent multiple times.

 #### style